shafr/shafr.github.io/_audio_books/doc_ford/001-sanbiel-flats.md

 Doc ford is like Jack Reacher but with a PHD, wearing glasses, being smart and avoiding fights.
 Not a impulsive ask questions later, not a lonely warrior who always travels, but opposite.
 Not as much stress.

-Adventures around the world, investigation of a friend murder, guerila tactics.
+Adventures around the world, investigation of a friend murder, guerilla tactics.

 A ok book.